TheBigBear/thebigbear.github.io/README.md

-# Running SpinRite 6.1 on a UEFI only windows PC
+# Running SpinRite 6.1 on UEFI only windows PC

 ## Step 1: Download Necessary Software
 First, you need to download the necessary software.
 Here are the download links: